You may be Court ordered to pay one or more of the following fees:

 - Urinalysis fees

-You may also have to pay certain class fees:
+You may also have to pay certain class or monitoring fees:

 - DWI classes